bqplot/bqplot/README.md

 bqplot
 ======

-bqplot is a Grammar of Graphics based interactive plotting framework for the Jupyter notebook.
+bqplot is a Grammar of Graphics-based interactive plotting framework for the Jupyter notebook.

 [![bqplot](./bqplot-screencast.gif)](https://github.com/bloomberg/bqplot/blob/master/examples/Applications/Wealth%20of%20Nations.ipynb)